LilithHafner/Chairmarks.jl/docs/src/why.md

 ## Innate qualities

-Charimarks is inherently narrower than BenchmarkTools by construction.
+Chairmarks is inherently narrower than BenchmarkTools by construction.
 It also has more reliable back support.
 Back support is a defining feature of chairs while benches are known to sometimes lack back support.